wjpearce-github/MicroServices_App/README.md

 ### Data: ERD Diagram

-Hosted on a Google Cloud MySQL Server, similar to the Crud application I created a database and table to hold the generated names: Setting the id to autoincrement and as the primary key.
+Hosted on a Google Cloud MySQL Server, similar to the Crud application I created a database and table to hold the generated names: Setting the id to autoincrement  as the primary key.

 <p align="center">
     <img width="600" height="300" src="https://i.imgur.com/JxYtxKC.png"